Menopause Symptoms – From Peri to Post Menopause

 - Gas, bloating and excessive flatulence

-- Acid Reflux and indigestion
+- Acid Reflux, heart burn and indigestion (could be GERD)

 - Eye sight changes — more near sighted or far sighted.